Official Code of Georgia Annotated, 2000 Supplement, 20-5-2

 (d) The collection of books, periodicals, documents, and other library materials held by the board of regents is designated as the State Library.

 (e) Each department and institution within the executive branch of state government shall make a report to the director of the University of Georgia Libraries on or before December 1 of each year containing a list by title of all public documents published or issued by such a department or institution during the preceding state fiscal year.
 The report shall also contain a statement noting the frequency of publication of each such public document.
-The director of the University of Georgia Libraries, in his or her discretion, deems shall best serve the public interest.
+The director of the University of Georgia Libraries may disseminate copies of the lists, or such parts thereof, in such form as the director of University of Georgia Libraries, in his or her discretion, deems shall best serve the public interest.
 For purposes of this article, "public documents" shall mean the books, magazines, journals, pamphlets, reports, bulletins, and any other publications of any agency, department, board, bureau, commission, or other institution of the executive branch of state government but specifically shall not include the reports of the Supreme Court and the Court of Appeals, the journals of the House and Senate, or the session laws enacted by the General Assembly and shall not include forms published by any agency, department, board, bureau, commission, or other institution of the executive branch of state government.

 (f) Each department and institution within the executive branch of state government shall submit to the director of the University of Georgia Libraries at least five copies of each of the public documents which such departments and institutions publish, within one month of its date of publication, unless the director of the University of Georgia Libraries requests additional copies of any such public documents, up to a maximum of 60 copies, in which case the number of copies requested shall be submitted.